pallets/jinja/docs/api.rst

 Filters can also be passed the current template context or environment.
 This is useful if a filter wants to return an undefined value or check the current :attr:`~Environment.autoescape` setting.
-For this purpose two decorators
+For this purpose three decorators
 exist: :func:`environmentfilter`, :func:`contextfilter` and
 :func:`evalcontextfilter`.